CartoDB/analytics-toolbox-core/clouds/bigquery/README.md

 make test-libraries functions=ST_BUFFER test="transformations_buffer.test.js -t buffer"
 ```

-Additionally, `nodeps=1` filter can be passed to skip building and including the dependencies.
+The parameter `nodeps=1` filter can be passed to skip building and including the dependencies.
 It can be used to speed up re-deployments during development.

+The parameter `testall=1` allows running all the tests even with fails.
+By default, it exits the test suite immediately upon one failing test suite.